jkminder/data2neo/docs/source/conversion_schema.rst

 .. code-block:: yaml

-    RELATION(person, ATTRWRAPPER2("likes"), MATCH(ATTRWRAPPER1("Species"), Name=ATTRWRAPPER(Person.FavoriteFlower))):
+    RELATIONSHIP(person, ATTRWRAPPER2("likes"), MATCH(ATTRWRAPPER1("Species"), Name=ATTRWRAPPER(Person.FavoriteFlower))):

 .. code-block:: yaml

-    SGWRAPPER1(RELATION(person, "likes", MATCH(ATTRWRAPPER1("Species"), Name=ATTRWRAPPER(Person.FavoriteFlower)))):
+    SGWRAPPER1(RELATIONSHIP(person, "likes", MATCH(ATTRWRAPPER1("Species"), Name=ATTRWRAPPER(Person.FavoriteFlower)))):

 .. code-block:: yaml

     SGWRAPPER2(SGWRAPPER1(NODE("Flower"))):

 Note that the library does no semantic checking of your schema.
-If you apply an attribute wrapper to a node or a relation, the outcome is undefined and might result in unexpected behaviour/exceptions during runtime.
+If you apply an attribute wrapper to a node or a relationship, the outcome is undefined and might result in unexpected behaviour/exceptions during runtime.

 .. |Resource| replace:: :py:class:`Resource <rel2graph.Resource>`
 .. |Converter| replace:: :py:class:`Converter <rel2graph.Converter>`